AndyObtiva/glimmer-dsl-libui/README.md

 You may learn more about the different options above with basic examples in the following subsections: [Experimentation Usage](#experimentation-usage), [Prototyping Usage](#prototyping-usage), [Serious Usage](#serious-usage).

-If you are new to [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) (beginner), after going through the subsections below, check out the RubyConf 2022 talk ["Building Native GUI Apps in Ruby"](https://andymaleh.blogspot.com/2023/02/rubyconf-2022-talk-video-for-building.html), [Glimmer GUI DSL Concepts](#glimmer-gui-dsl-concepts), [Glimmer Command](#glimmer-command) (just the basics, how to run an app, and how to run examples to start), [Girb](#girb-glimmer-irb) and [Examples](#examples) to quickly learn through copy/paste.
+If you are new to [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) (beginner), after going through the subsections below, check out the RubyConf 2022 talk ["Building Native GUI Apps in Ruby"](https://andymaleh.blogspot.com/2023/02/rubyconf-2022-talk-video-for-building.html), [Glimmer GUI DSL Concepts](#glimmer-gui-dsl-concepts), [Glimmer Style Guide](#glimmer-style-guide), [Glimmer Command](#glimmer-command) (just the basics, how to run an app, and how to run examples to start), [Girb](#girb-glimmer-irb) and [Examples](#examples) to quickly learn through copy/paste.
 It is very important for beginners to go through all the [Examples](#examples) from the most basic to the most advanced while reading the README topics that relate to the examples.
 Alternatively, beginners can learn from the RubyConf 2023 workshop ["How To Build Desktop Applications in Ruby"](https://github.com/AndyObtiva/how-to-build-desktop-applications-in-ruby), which includes 27 step-by-step exercises.
 You may refer to the [API](#api) once you have gotten your feet wet with [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) and need a more detailed reference.

 If you encounter any issues with the documentation, get stuck with code you do not understand, or notice some out-of-date information, you may contact the project maintainers on the [Glimmer Gitter Chat](https://app.gitter.im/#/room/#AndyObtiva_glimmer:gitter.im).
 Also, this could be your opportunity to be a good steward of Open-Source Software by contributing a documentation fix in a GitHub Pull Request or reporting a GitHub Issue at least.